Overview

 ETF Fund Related Fees You Should Understand

-addition, when client assets are invested in the SMARTWay ETFs, those clients also indirectly bear their
+agreement.
+In addition, when client assets are invested in the SMARTWay ETFs, those clients also

-ETFs.
-For client accounts managed by SMART Wealth, the Firm applies an offset against the client’s advisory
+from the ETFs.
+For client accounts managed by SMART Wealth, the Firm applies an offset against

 General Information